aembke/fred.rs/bin/pipeline_test/README.md

 OPTIONS:
-    -C, --concurrency <NUMBER>    The number of concurrent tasks used to run commands. [default: 10] -c, --count <NUMBER>          The number of commands to run. [default: 10000] -h, --host <STRING>           The hostname of the redis server.
-The script assumes a centralized deployment.
+    -C, --concurrency <NUMBER>    The number of concurrent tasks used to run commands. [default: 10] -c, --count <NUMBER>          The number of commands to run. [default: 10000] -h, --host <STRING>           The hostname of the redis server. [default: 127.0.0.1] -P, --pool <NUMBER>           The number of clients in the redis connection pool. [default: 1] -p, --port <NUMBER>           The port for the redis server. [default: 6379]
-                                  [default: 127.0.0.1]
-    -P, --pool <NUMBER>           The number of clients in the redis connection pool. [default: 1] -p, --port <NUMBER>           The port for the redis server. [default: 6379]